openwisp/openwisp-config/docs/user/compiling.rst

 - you can save yourself the effort of installing and configuring ``openwisp-config`` on each device
-- you can enable `Automatic registration`_ by setting ``shared_secret``,
-  hence saving extra time and effort to register each device on the controller app
+- you can enable :doc:`automatic-registration` by setting ``shared_secret``, hence saving extra time and effort to register each device on the controller app
 - if you happen to reset the firmware to initial settings, these precompiled settings will be restored as well